 Response to Climate Change

 Inverters are frequency conversion devices that control electrical voltage, current, and frequency.
 Inverters precisely control the compressor motor, the heart of an air conditioner.
-Furthermore, with modified conventional motors and heat exchangers, inverter air conditioners use approximately 58% less energy than non-inverter models.
+Furthermore, in addition to having modified conventional motors and heat exchangers, inverter air conditioners use approximately 58% less energy than non-inverter models.

 To help promote the spread of inverter products, we are in the process of creating mechanisms to evaluate their energy-efficiency performance.
-In the past, the most common index for evaluating an air conditioner's energy-efficiency performance was COP (coefficient of performance), under which the amount of energy consumed was calculated at a fixed efficiency without adjusting for air temperature changes.
+In the past, the most common index for evaluating an air conditioner's energy-efficiency performance was Coefficient of Performance (COP), under which the amount of energy consumed was calculated at a fixed efficiency without adjusting for air temperature changes.
 However, COP cannot be used to properly evaluate the performance of inverter products, which operate at an optimal level depending on the changes in ambient temperature.
-Therefore, Japan's air conditioner industry has led calls for a switch to using APF (annual performance factor), and since 2013 APF has been used in ISO standards.
+Therefore, Japan's air conditioner industry has led calls for a switch to using Annual Performance Factor (APF), and since 2013 APF has been used in ISO standards.

-In emerging countries, where APF is starting to come into use, Daikin is working with the Japanese government and industry groups to get APF adopted in Latin America, the Middle East and other areas as the industry standard and to create energy labelling systems as part of support for creating evaluation standards.
+In emerging countries, where APF is starting to come into use, Daikin is working with the Japanese government and industry groups to get APF adopted in Latin America, the Middle East and other areas as the industry standard and to introduce indicators and standards as well as create energy labelling systems as part of support for creating evaluation standards.

 Find out more in your region.